-Of the remaining participants, four had virologic failure (two consecutive measurements> 400 copies / ml) and restarted HAART, while aHe left the study with undetectable viral load in 47 weeks.
+Of the remaining participants, four had virologic failure (two consecutive measurements of> 400 copies / ml) and restarted ART, while a left the study with undetectable viral load in 47 weeks.

 Lalezari J et al (Maddon P present).
-PRO 140 SC alone provides long-term and complete virological suppression in patients with HIV.
+PRO 140 SC monotherapy provides long-term and complete virological suppression in HIV patients.
 ASM microbe, 2016.

 - Combination inhibitor BMS-986197 demonstrates good activity against HIV in early study18 March 2016

-- TAF / emtricitabine viral suppression Maintains as well as TDF regimens with less bone and kidney toxicity25 February 2016
+- TAF / emtricitabine maintains viral suppression as well as TDF regimens with less bone and kidney toxicity25 February 2016

 - Dose-finding trials of antibody-based drugs for HIV prevention will start soon24 February 2016